jkim0304/BCDbot/README.md

 * **save_session** - Saves the current session state.

 ### Setup:
+* **Make a folder called images in the root directory of the bot and run generate_clump_data.py
 * **new_session [session name]** - Starts a new session with the given name.
 * **set_num_picks [n]** - Sets the number of set picks for the session.
 * **set_starting_time [n]** - Sets the starting amount of time alloted to each player for picks.